Buião (footballer, born 1968): Coaching career

 On 25 September 2014, Buião was announced as head coach of Rio Claro for the 2015 Campeonato Paulista.
 He was dismissed on 11 March 2015, and spent more than a year without coaching before taking over Paracatu for the 2017 campaign.

 Sacked on 3 April 2017, Buião was appointed head coach of Carajás on 7 October.
 On 17 December, he took over Paranavaí, and also worked at Brasilis later in 2018.

 Buião returned to Paracatu on 12 March 2019, and was named in charge of Real Brasília the following 21 January.
 He was sacked by the latter on 23 July 2020, and moved to the under-20 squad of Santos in February 2022, as Orlando Ribeiro's assistant.

 In September 2022, as Ribeiro was named interim head coach of the main squad, Buião took over the under-20s.
+He left in September 2024 as Ribeiro was dismissed, he returned to head coaching duties in June 2025, after being named at the helm of Paracatu.
+He only lasted two matches at the side before being sacked on 16 September.